supriyatskumar/Predict-Liver-Failure-due-to-Cirrhosis/README.md

 Checkout the detailed Exploratory Data Ananlysis here

 ## Machine Learning Problem Statement
-This is a binary classification problem, where given the demographic and personal health variables, predict if a given patient will have liver failure or not.
+This is a binary classification problem.
+Given the demographic and personal health variables, predict if a patient will have liver failure or not.

 ## Approach